 A player who just wants to reach the kill screen doesn't need to think about pace at all.
 His 825-875,000 points will take care of themselves as an automatic consequence of survival.

-At 1.1 million, in the realm of the world record, a player can't afford to leave even one point unclaimed on the way to the kill screen.
-Every single screen is a fight for inches, requiring uncompromising aggression, and even imagination.
+At 1.1 million and beyond, in the realm of the world record, a player can't afford to leave points unclaimed on the way to the kill screen.
+Every single board is a fight for inches, requiring uncompromising aggression, and even imagination.
 When targeting a score like that, a player will be forced to ditch and restart countless games, in fact most of his games, since so many will, through no fault of his own, lapse into insurmountable "pace deficits."

-Consider how eking out (or missing out on) just 200 points per barrel screen, a mere 600 per level, will add up to over 11,000 points over the course of a game.
+Consider how eking out (or missing out on) just 200 points per barrel board, a mere 600 per level, will add up to over 11,000 points over the course of a game.

 The gaps between all four of Hank Chien's most recent world records (1,090,400, 1,110,100, 1,127,700, and 1,138,600) are in that range.